Grant-Archibald-MS/python-powerfx/README.md

 dotnet publish
 ```

-4. Change to Node JS code
+4. Change to Python code and install dependancies

 ```
 cd ..